peter88213/nvhelp-en/source/plot_menu.rst

 **Add a new plot line to the story**

-With **Plot > Add plot line**, you can add a project note to the tree .
+With **Plot > Add plot line**, you can add a project note to the tree.

 .. note::